PowerShell/xRemoteDesktopAdmin/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Contributing

 Please check out common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).

 ## Description

 The **xRemoteDesktopAdmin** module contains the **xRemoteDesktopAdmin** DSC Resource.
 This DSC Resource allows you to configure remote desktop settings to either allow or prevent users to setup a remote desktop connection to a specific machine.
 In addition, it can optionally leverage the xPSDesiredStateConfiguration resources **xFirewall** and **xGroup**.
 This allows you to configure remote desktop settings and create the necessary firewall rules to allow a remote session and add a domain user to the local Remote Desktop Users group.

 ## Resources

 ### xRemoteDesktopAdmin

-* **Ensure**: Ensures that ìremote connections to this computerî are allowed or disallowed: { Absent | Present }
+* **Ensure**: Ensures that ‚Äúremote connections to this computer‚Äù are allowed or disallowed: { Absent | Present }
-* **UserAuthentication**: Enables or disables ìNetwork Level Authenticationî.
+* **UserAuthentication**: Enables or disables ‚ÄúNetwork Level Authentication‚Äù.
 Valid values are:
   * Secure
   * NonSecure

 ## Versions

 ### Unreleased

 * Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.

 ### 1.1.0.0

-* Updated OutputType to System.Boolean for Test-TargetResource and removed for Set-TargetResource. xRemoteDesktopSessionHost
+* Updated OutputType to System.Boolean for Test-TargetResource and removed for Set-TargetResource.

+xRemoteDesktopSessionHost

 ### 1.0.3.0